-These consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, which assumes that the Company will be able to continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
+These condensed interim consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, which assumes that the Company will be able to continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
 The Company has no current source of operating cash flow, and there can be no assurances that sufficient funding, including adequate financing, will be available to explore and develop its property and to cover general and administrative expenses necessary for the maintenance of a public company.
 The Company's status as a going concern is contingent upon raising the necessary funds through the issuance of equity or debt.
-These matters represent material uncertainties that cast doubt about the ability of the Company to continue as a going concern.
-These consolidated financial statements do not include any adjustments that may result from the inability to continue as a going concern.
+These condensed interim consolidated financial statements do not include any adjustments that may result from the inability to continue as a going concern.
 Such adjustments could be material.

-These consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
+These condensed interim consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.

-3. SIGNIFICANT ACCOUNTING POLICIES
+3. MATERIAL ACCOUNTING POLICIES